khyateed/Movie-Data-Analysis/README.md

 ### Did Not Pass Code Challenge: Rubric Scoring

 If you did not pass the code challenge, your teacher will use the rubric below to grade your submission.
 You can earn 0, 1, or 2 points on each element.
-You will receive a final 1-5 score based on the percentage of available points you earn.
-A score of 3 or higher is considered passing.
+You will receive a 1-5 score based on the percentage of available points you earn.

 * 1: 0% to 29%
 * 2: 30% to 49%